mariobox/mariosanchez.org-metalsmith/src/articles/alias.md

 and saved the file.

-Now, whenever I have something to commit I just type: 'gpom' and press enter.
+Now, whenever I have something to commit I just type: &lsquo;gpom' and press enter.

 **Note**: In order for the new alias to work you have to reboot your computer.